iqbal-lab-org/make_prg/README.md

 __Requirements__
 Expects you to have python3 and nextflow installed and in your path and a config file for nextflow set up if you are working on a cluster.
 Can run on python2.7+ if the command in nextflow file is edited.
+Note that nextflow does not play nicely when files are in mounted or shared folders.

 __Usage__